github/training-kit/paths/reset/fc-commitsucks.md

 pushed: |
   The

+  1. Do you really need to edit the commit message?
+But like realllly?
+  1. commit amend with force push

 didnt-push: |
   So you have a couple of options when it comes to fixing a bad commit message that, so first, we need to identify if: